alangpierce/sucrase/README.md

 ### New features

-* Add TypeScript support.
 * Improve correctness issues in the import transform, e.g. implement proper variable shadowing detection and automatic semicolon insertion.
-* Test the Flow transform more thoroughly and implement any remaining missing features.
+* Test the Flow and TypeScript transforms more thoroughly and implement any remaining missing features.
 * Emit proper source maps.
 (The line numbers already match up, but this would help with debuggers and other tools.)
-* Explore the idea of extending this approach to other tools e.g. module bundlers.
+* Explore the idea of extending this approach to other tools, e.g. module bundlers.

 ### Performance improvements